tommasomoretti/nameless-analytics-client-side-tracker-configuration-variable/README.md

 - parameter added for a specific event in Nameless Analytics Client-side tracker tag
 - parameter added for a specific request in Nameless Analytics Server-side client tag

-#### Add user ID event parameter
+#### Add last dataLayer status to the requests
-Add user ID parameter at event level across all events (if the user_id persists in the dataLayer across pages).
+Add the current state of the dataLayer in dataLayer field in the payload.

-This parameter can be overridden by:
+#### Add page status code
-- [modifying the users ID](https://github.com/tommasomoretti/nameless-analytics-server-side-client-tag/blob/main/README.md#modify-user-id-parameter) in Nameless Analytics Server-side client tag
+Call the get_status_code() function and add page status code in event_data.page_status_code field in the payload.